College of Engineering News Room

 In the Assistive Robotics Laboratory in the Kopp Engineering Building, Jillian Stover was surrounded by tools, prototypes and robotics projects.
 She held a small, four-wheeled robot that she had assembled and programmed herself.

-Stover spent 80 hours in a lab of the USF Center for Assistive, Rehabilitation and Robotics Technologies (CARRT) over the summer as part of a collaboration between Tampa-based nonprofit Hands On Education and CARRT where she learned the basics of coding in Python, coding with C++ and developing Android apps.
+Stover spent 80 hours in a lab of the USF Center for Assistive, Rehabilitation and Robotics Technologies (CARRT) as part of a collaboration between Tampa-based nonprofit Hands On Education and CARRT where she learned the basics of coding in Python, coding with C++ and developing Android apps.
 The robot, and the certificate of completion she was presented during her graduation ceremony, were tangible representations of all her hard work.

 “It was great working at USF for my internship,” she said.
 “I did learn a lot through this program.”